freifunk-berlin/falter-wiki-bot/README.md

 # Falter wiki-bot

 This script uploads some automatic generated documentation to the Freifunk wiki.
+In the given article, it will search for a section with a title similar to `*bbb-configs*` (as regex).
+Afterwards it will modify this section with the given text.

+The text can be handled to the script via cli (`--text`) oder via a file (`-f`).
+Please note, that the mediawiki API calls will modify the whole section, including the title.
+So your new section text must contain the section title too.

 ## How to use